m-lab/website/_pages/09-contribute.md

 \* New hardware models may need to be qualified by M-Lab before we can accept them as part of the platform, but additional resources could be required to support the qualification process.

-### Self-Managed Deployment
+### Host Managed Deployment

-Self-managed hardware is managed and deployed by the contributor and can be physical or virtual.
+Host managed deployments are managed and deployed by the contributor and can be physical or virtual.
 All data is collected and archived to the M-Lab data pipeline.

-To run a self-managed M-Lab server, the following is needed:
+To run a host managed M-Lab server, the following is needed:

-* Registration with M-Lab for a self-managed deployment
+* Registration with M-Lab for a host managed deployment
 * An IPv4/32 address and IPv6/128 address, both globally routed, and statically assigned to the contributed server
 * A physical or virtual server with at least 4GB RAM & 4 CPUs (Intel class)
 * At least 1Gbit/s uplink to the Internet